caseorganic/hypothetitech/README.md

 This app was created at for the first Twilio x DEV community hackathon!

 ## Getting Started
-Can check out the demo by calling 503-455-7353.
+Can check out the demo by calling the number below.

+## Test the app - Call 503-455-7353
 Follow the instructions below to import the script into your Twilio account for editing.

 ### Prerequisites
 You’ll need a Twilio account and number to run this app.
 You’ll need access to Twilio studio, a basic understanding of JSON, and the ability to import JSON into Twilio studio.
 You’ll need basic access to an audio recorder and a server to host your own files.